 Rya is enthusiastic about unrestricted education.
 He is an autodidact, and a lifelong learner.
 Having been home-schooled all his life, he understands the impact a good education can have in one's life, as well as a bad one.
 Rya is a polyglot who speaks, English, German, Hausa, Twi, Ga, Pidgin, French, basic Kenyan Sign Language, and four dialects of Ewe (his native tongue).

-He has been working in education for a little over 4 years.
+He has been working in education for just over 4 years.
 He worked as an Associate Director for Mali at the Open University of West Africa (OUWA).
 Still with OUWA, he went on to become the Director of Communications.
 He was also the Co-Manager of the first mobile pilot of OUWA, in which an entrepreneurship massive open online course (MOOC) from the Swiss Federal Institute of Technology (EPFL) was featured.
 During that time and for the purpose of the course, he spent two months oscillating between the Krisan and Ampain Refugee camps in the Western Region of Ghana.
 The pilot was a success with over a 60% pass rate (very high for MOOCs).

 Rya dedicated nights and weekends to reviewing and writing refugee evaluation reports for the United Nations High Commissioner for Refugees (UNHCR).
 Within the same vein, he helped monitor and coordinate the reports that marked the progress in ending child labour, with the International Labour Organization (ILO).